Splidejs/splide/README.md

 * Support sync with multiple sliders
 * Support a placeholder image for lazy loading
 * Support the `min-width` media query for breakpoints
-* Remove the passive event listeners where Lighthouse complains
+* Handles passive event listeners where Lighthouse complains
 * Solve the `window` reference error for SSR
 * And more